microsoft/pxt/docs/writing-docs/tutorials/activities.md

 Rather than have multiple tutorials for related activities, a tutorial can use the _activity_ format to progress to further activities in the same tutorial.
 Activities each have their own set of steps to complete.

-## Enable activites
+## Enable activities

-To have the tutorial engine interpert the sections in the tutorial as activities with steps, use the **@activities** metadata option at the top of the page.
+To have the tutorial engine interpret the sections in the tutorial as activities with steps, use the **@activities** metadata option at the top of the page.

 ```
 ### @activities 1